 Often, when you delay a task until later or until the last minute, an emergency or crisis will invariably emerge, which necessitates putting the task off even longer.
 You will be uncomfortable in some other way while trying to complete the task.
 For example, you wait until a week before a term paper is due, when you've known the due date for a month.
 That last week, unfortunately, is the week you come down with the flu, causing you to struggle to finish the paper while you're miserably sick.
 A stellar paper will not be the result.
 That crisis could have been avoided had you created an earlier deadline and not procrastinated until the last minute to start the paper.

-Share Your Solutions
+Share Your Solutions to Stop Procrastinating

 You may have other techniques and ideas to stop procrastination.
 Don't hesitate to share them in the comment section.
 Your solution may help someone else.